edify42/helm-janitor/README.md

 Like the [kube-janitor project](https://codeberg.org/hjacobs/kube-janitor), we wish to expire helm releases that exceed the `ttl` value.
-During our `helm instal...` step, we tag the release secret afterwards with a `janitor: true` label if we wish to clean up the release.
+During our `helm instal...` step, we tag the release secret afterwards with a `helm-janitor: true` label if we wish to clean up the release.
 We then read the release (secret) annotations config to check the `helm-janitor/ttl` or `helm-janitor/expiry` values and checks against the creationTime to see if we should delete the release.